marciolucca/pugito/README.md

 Scans the `src/` folder and copies all files to `dist/` while processing `.pug` to `.html`.

 Pug templates and partials (also called includes) are not meant to be processed directly.
-To avoid it, follow the file name patterns from [defaults](#defaults) section.
+To avoid it, follow the file name patterns from [Options](#options) section.

 ```bash
 $ pugito compile